destroyedlolo/Marcel/Modules/mod_Lua/README.md

 # Exposed objects to Lua's side

 **Marcel** exposes some objects to user's scripts.<br>
-Here the list of ones exposed by **mod_Lua** itself : other modules may expose additional objects, have a look on their own documentation.
+Here is the list of ones exposed by **mod_Lua** itself : other modules may expose additional objects, take a look at their own documentation.

 ## Exposed variables